Medications for High Blood Pressure

-- The "top" number is the systolic blood pressure—the pressure while the heart is pumping blood out.
+- The “top” number is the systolic blood pressure—the pressure while the heart is pumping blood out.
 According to the National Institutes of Health (NIH), this number should be less than 120 to be in the normal range.

-- The "bottom" number is the diastolic blood pressure—the pressure while the heart is filling up with blood, getting ready to pump again.
+- The “bottom” number is the diastolic blood pressure—the pressure while the heart is filling up with blood, getting ready to pump again.
 According to NIH, this number should be less than 80 to be in the normal range.

 It was once believed that only diastolic pressure (the “bottom” number) was important, but this is not true.
 Elevated systolic pressure alone, particularly common in older people, is just as dangerous as elevations of both systolic and diastolic pressure.